empathic-ai/altimit/README.md

 ## Compatibility / Plugins

 Altimit is available as a plugin for Godot, Unity, native Windows and Linux, with support planned for native macOS and iOS development tools in the near future.
+If you'd like to see support for another platform, please consider contributing to the project!

 Platform | Support |
 --- | --- |